genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

       * When you select an endpoint of interest and click on it, a new window will display the Swagger interface.
       * This interface allows you to explore available endpoints for querying and retrieving data.
 3. **Accessing Endpoints:**
       * Use the top right button to select specific functions.
-For example, the `studyUser` definition contains API endpoints specifically for retrieving study metadata.
+For example, the `sampleCurator` definition contains API endpoints specifically for retrieving study metadata.

 ![Swagger](quick-start-images/swagger-groups.png)